tBuddy00/itsm-killer/docker/basics/step6_start_stop/text.md

 # Starting and Stopping existing container

+>  Please make sure to run all the given commands, this will help us confirm that everything is set up correctly.

 In the last exercise, the challenge was to run a detached container from the `nginx:latest` image with the name *nginx_test*.
-One possible way to do this would be with the following command:
+Here's one possible solution of the last challenge:

 `docker run -d --name nginx_test -p 8000:80 nginx:latest`{{exec}}